pankaj1070/InvestmentAdvisorBot/README.md

 **Objective:**

 Create an investment advisor bot which can advise clients on different Portfolios based on their risk appetite and calculate the expected returns using machine learning over a period of time.
-The Portfolios include US equity martket index, Bloomberg bond index and Bitcoin.
+The Portfolios include US equity market index, Bloomberg bond index and Bitcoin.
 Since machine learning and automated trading are disrupting finance to improve customer experience.
 This would be a great way to reach and engage with young people.

 Project Overview: